mjbrowns/plexpost/README.md

   * **TSCLEAN** Default is 1.
 If enabled, once per day the queue manager will scan the media libraries for .mkv-ts files, and if they are older than **TSDAYS** it will delete them.
 The point here is to make sure you have the original recording around for a while in case automated commercial removal makes a mess of things.
   * **MAIL** settings.
 See the examples in the docker-compose.yml.
 Fairly self explanatory and very easy to use if you have an outbound relay set up on your network, or an ISP that is permissive to their subscribers without auth.
 Basically if MAILTO is set it will send an email to alert you if anything goes wrong during post-processing.
   * **SLACK_HOOK** Default is blank.
 If set, sends notifications to the SLACK channel linked to the webhook URL.
+  * **TRANSCODE** Default is blank.
+If set, will use the path specified as the transcoder to use.
+If not specified, defaults to /usr/local/bin/plexprocess-transcode.
+Script should take $1 as input file path and $2 as output file path.

 # PlexPost Manager